Updated: added the full timeline of the Premiere project

 eg. My reel features two different examples of “project selling” to american producers.
 They were made proposals to state the tone of the story and were a valuable input to know how producers felt about the ideas that the directors had in mind.
 Both of them featured 1st act segments (world building and character depicting).

 One of my main targets is to try to stitch scenes into sequences as seamless as possible with any editing resource (temp. music/sound fx bridges) so it feels as a storytelling item/unit.
+Of course, the production scene numbering and labelling is taken into account so it’s always shown in the cards of the timeline to keep track of the panels.

 Tools